kodeFant/driftercode.com/content/blog/structure-elm-into-a-multi-widget-app-for-ihp/index.md

 We will finalize this simple book app by making the new `BookSearch` widget more advanced with basic search functionality.

 By doing this, we will walk through the final part of doing IHP interop Elm: **JSON HTTP requests with IHP through Elm**.
+And we'll finally get to update some Elm state 😊